Cdingram/Cdingram---ClaimTrak/README.md

 # Cdingram-ClaimTrak
 301 Assignment 1
-Video demo at -http://youtu.be/2J5Jsg9E6JM (wasn't able to install email client sorry.
-It worked fine on my home emulator)
+Video demo at -http://youtu.be/2J5Jsg9E6JM (wasn't able to install email client sorry :( It worked fine on my home emulator) --Simply clone and import into Eclipse to run

 # Acknowledgements
 This app uses code from, and code heavily inspired by: